nurhanisahizzati/nurhanisahizzati/README.md

 Software Engineering Student at Universiti Teknologi Malaysia, focusing on Web Development and Database Management.
 -------------------------------------------------------------------------------------------------------------------

-I am a dedicated Software Engineering student at Universiti Teknologi Malaysia, with a strong foundation in various programming languages and technologies.
+I am a dedicated <b>Software Engineering student at Universiti Teknologi Malaysia</b>, with a strong foundation in various programming languages and technologies.
 Over the past three years, I have progressively built my skills and knowledge through both academic coursework and hands-on projects.
 Here’s a brief overview of my learning journey and experiences:

 <b>C++ Programming</b>: During my foundation and first year, I developed a solid understanding of C++ which helped me grasp the fundamentals of programming and problem-solving.